We were sent a question about thyroid, weight, and metabolism in people with Down syndrome.

 Drink plenty of water.

-Eat more protein and less processed foods (many of which are high in carbohydrates).
+Eat more protein and fewer processed foods (many of which are high in carbohydrates).

 Do more weight lifting as part of your exercise regimen.